CallAsk about same-day availabilityLog In

 Texas hosts three native fire ant species, all in the same genus and similar in appearance:

-The practical issue: in our service area, what you encounter is overwhelmingly RIFA.
-The native fire ant species have been substantially displaced by RIFA invasion across the eastern two-thirds of Texas.
-If you have fire ants in San Antonio or Boerne, they are almost certainly Solenopsis invicta.
+The reality is that in our area, you’re mostly dealing with RIFA.
+Native fire ants have been pushed out by the RIFA invasion throughout the eastern two-thirds of Texas.
+If you spot fire ants in San Antonio or Boerne, they're almost certainly Solenopsis invicta.

-Red imported fire ants arrived in Mobile, Alabama from South America (Paraguay/Parana Rivers region of Argentina, Brazil, Paraguay, Bolivia, and Uruguay) sometime in the 1920s or 1930s, likely as stowaways in soil ballast on cargo ships.
-The discovery was made by a young entomologist who would later become one of the most famous biologists of the 20th century: E. O. Wilson, while still in high school in Alabama, was the first to document the invasion.
+Red imported fire ants made their way to Mobile, Alabama from South America, specifically the Paraguay/Parana Rivers region of Argentina, Brazil, Paraguay, Bolivia, and Uruguay, in the 1920s or 1930s.
+They likely hitched a ride as stowaways in soil ballast on cargo ships.
+According to Texas A&M AgriLife Extension, a young entomologist named E. O. Wilson first documented this invasion while he was still in high school in Alabama.

 From Mobile, RIFA spread:

-The species name invicta is Latin for "invincible" or "unconquered" — chosen by entomologist William Buren when he formally described the species in 1972, drawing from the Roman phrase Roma invicta ("unconquered Rome").
-Buren believed the ant's astonishing capacity to colonize and resist eradication justified the name.
-He has been proven correct.
+The species name invicta comes from Latin, meaning "invincible" or "unconquered."
+This name was given by entomologist William Buren when he described the species in 1972, inspired by the Roman phrase Roma invicta ("unconquered Rome").
+Buren thought the ant's remarkable ability to spread and avoid extermination justified the name, and he was right.

-The 1958 USDA quarantine restricting movement of soil, sod, hay, potted plants, and soil-moving equipment from infested to uninfested areas slowed but did not stop the spread.
-Newly mated queens are also attracted to moist or reflective surfaces such as cars, trucks, railroad cars, and trailers — meaning every vehicle traveling out of an infested area is a potential dispersal vector.
+The 1958 USDA quarantine aimed to limit the movement of soil, sod, hay, potted plants, and soil-moving equipment from infested to uninfested areas.
+It slowed the spread, but it didn't stop it.
+New queens are drawn to moist or shiny surfaces like cars, trucks, railroad cars, and trailers.
+So, any vehicle leaving an infested area could carry them along.

-This is the critical biological detail that explains why RIFA is so much more aggressive in Texas than in its native South America:
+This is the key biological detail that shows why Red Imported Fire Ants (RIFA) are more aggressive in Texas compared to their native South America:

 Monogyne form (single queen):